fanfan54/EPITECHtemplate-c-project/.github/ISSUE_TEMPLATE/feature_request.md

 **Give an example of project where this feature would be useful** Give an EPITECH project name, or describe a personal project where this feature would be useful.

+**Explain how the feature can be implemented**
+If you have any idea, explain how it could work technically (e.g. with which functions or data structures).

 **Additional context**
 Add any other context or screenshots about the feature request here.